Skip to content

 docker pull rocketshipai/rocketship:latest

-docker run rocketshipai/rocketship:latest
+docker run --rm -it rocketshipai/rocketship:latest --help

-rocketship version
+rocketship --version

 alias rs="rocketship"